aitkenster/file-watcher/ReadMe.md

 System requirements: Docker

 1. `git clone git@github.com:aitkenster/file-watcher.git`
-2. Run `make run` ( this will create a `file-watcher/example` directory with watched sub directories.
+2. Run `make build-and-run` ( this will create a `file-watcher/example` directory with watched sub directories.
+3. `make stop` to stop

 To use your own folders:
-Change the `.env` file to point to the folders you want to watch.
+Change the `WATCHED_FOLDERS` env var in the `build-and-run` command in the Makefile to use your own folders as comma seperated values.
 Paths can be relative (from the file-watcher folder), or absolute.

-To add more folder watchers than the default 3, increase the number of `watcher` services in the `docker-compose.yml` file.
-Remember to update the port and `WATCHER_ADDRESSES` in the `file_aggregator` service.
+One watcher node will be generated per folder.

 ## Tests
 Run `make test` to run all tests